deyaaahmed/ghlightning/README.md

-# Lightning :zap:
+# Github Lightning :zap:

-**lightning** is a very simple python package to collect all the information that can be collected about the users of the [GitHub](http://github.com) website.
+**ghlightning** is a very simple python package to collect all the information that can be collected about the users of the [GitHub](http://github.com) website.

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install lightning.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install ghlightning.

 ```bash
 pip3 install lightning